Race Gurram: Plot

 Ram Prasad and Lakshman "Lucky" Prasad are brothers and polar opposites.
-While the former is an honorable ACP, the latter is a happy-guy who is constantly at odds with his brother.
+While the former is an honorable ACP, the latter is an unemployed, happy-go-lucky guy who is constantly at odds with his brother.
 Madhali Shiva Reddy is a mercenary turned politician.
-He holds a squad of police officers at gunpoint, and forces Rajeev to kill his commanding officer, ACP Sameer, to save the lives of the rest of the officers.
-Ram is motivated to prevent Shiva Reddy's participation in the upcoming elections.
+Ram is determined to prevent Shiva Reddy's participation in the upcoming elections following the death of his friend ACP Sameer who was investigating Siva Reddy.

-One day, Lucky meets Spandana, daughter of Bheem Prakash, in an elevator.
-He notices that she doesn't react to anything, maintaining the same expression and remaining calm no matter what happens.
+One day, Lucky meets Sweety, daughter of an industrialist Bheem Prakash, in an elevator.
+He notices that she doesn't react to anything, maintaining the neutral expression on her face without reacting no matter what happens.
 When she refuses to look scared during a bank robbery, even after being threatened with a gun, Lucky asks her why she is like this.
 Spandana says that she feels all emotions 'inside'.
 Her father, Bheem Prakash, taught her to be in control of her emotions.
-Lucky, who has fallen in love with Spandana, calls it rubbish, and vows to bring a change in her.
+Lucky, who has fallen for Spandana, calls it rubbish, and vows to bring a change in her.

 After meeting Lucky on a regular basis, she learns to show her emotions and reciprocates his love.
 Ram learns of Lucky's relationship and informs Prakash that his daughter is roaming with a lazy and spoilt guy as retribution for a previous prank.
 Prakash instantly dislikes Lucky, and tells him that he cannot marry his daughter.
 Lucky and Ram have a serious fight, where Lucky is slapped by his mother for the first time.
-Shaken and enraged, he steals Ram's jeep, in which Ram was transporting files that incriminated Shiva Reddy in numerous crimes.
+Shaken and enraged, he steals Ram's jeep, which had incriminating evidence against Siva Reddy.
 Lucky is then attacked by Shiva Reddy's men, who mistake him to be Ram, and the Jeep goes up in flames along with the files.
 Lucky beats up the goons, who try to tell him that they were planning to murder Ram.
 Upon hearing this, Lucky is enraged.
-He kidnaps Shiva Reddy and beats him up, tying him upside down to a tree.
+He kidnaps Shiva Reddy and beats him into a coma, tying him upside down to a tree.
 Shiva Reddy is hospitalized.

 Lucky then visits Shiva Reddy's father Peddi Reddy and confesses.
 He talks about how he used to hate his brother, but has now realized that he loves his brother very much, which was why he reacted the way he did.
-Peddi Reddy motivates Shiva Reddy to attack and take revenge on Lucky.
-Lucky decides to reunite Ram with the woman he used to love, so that Ram would not interfere with his love story.
+When Shiva Reddy wakes up from his coma, Peddi Reddy motivates him to wait for his opportunity to take revenge on Lucky.
+Lucky decides to reunite Ram with Shwetha, the woman he used to love, so that Ram would become happy and not interfere with his love story.
 After a few hilarious twists, his plan works.